chrysanthusobinna/hotel-app/README.md

 - **Search Guest by Email**: Search for guest details using their email address.
   ![Search Guest by Email Screenshot](documentation/screenshot_search_guest.png)

-- **Update Guest**: Update specific guest details such as name, phone, address, room class, room number, and amount paid.
+- **Update Guest**: Update specific guest details such as name, phone and address.
   ![Update Guest Screenshot](documentation/screenshot_update_guest.png)

 - **Delete Guest**: Delete a guest’s record using their email.